Obesity affects the intestines. As is known, the intestinal microbiota (microflora) depends quantitatively and qualitatively on many factors:

 Since obesity affects the intestines, let’s figure it out.

 Vanessa Ridaura and her colleagues conducted a fascinating experiment.
-They obtained samples of intestinal microflora in four pairs of human twins (in which one of each pair was slim, and the other one was obese).
-They fed mice with fodder, rich in fibre and with a standard percentage of fat.
+They obtained samples of intestinal microflora in four pairs of human twins (one of each pair was slim, and the other was obese).
+They fed mice with fodder rich in fibre and a standard fat percentage.

-It turned out that those mice that received the microflora of lean people retained a standard percentage of fat in the body in a few weeks, and those that got the intestinal microflora of fat people started gaining weight.
-When researchers placed the mice of both groups in one cage after infection, and they began to exchange microflora (the mice sometimes eat faeces), the microbiota of the lean “defeated” the fatty microbiota: both groups of mice remained slim.
+It turned out that those mice that received the microflora of lean people retained a standard percentage of fat in the body in a few weeks, and those that received the intestinal microflora of fat people started gaining weight.
+When researchers placed the mice of both groups in one cage after infection and began to exchange microflora (the mice sometimes eat faeces), the microbiota of the lean “defeated” the fatty microbiota: both groups of mice remained slim.

 Based on the results of these experiments, we can assume how obesity affects the gut.
-In the body, there is still a population of bacteria responsible for obesity.
+In the body, a population of bacteria is still responsible for obesity.
 Besides, microbes accountable for reducing body weight are there too.
 The intake of fatty and low-fibre foods contributes to changes in intestinal microflora towards an increase in those bacteria that help to excess weight.